Cloudybadger29/SimSequentialShifter/README.md

 ## Wiring
 No PCB for this project, as it would just be more work to use.
 Simple wiring from Arduino to the microcontroller is used instead.
+Make sure that the red wire is wired to the same wire slot as the button number in simhub.

 <img src=Wiring/wire.png alt="PLACEHOLDER" width="400"/>